Tendonitis Treatments at Core Medical Group in Brooklyn, Parma, and surrounding areas

 Let me explain: If your calcaneus (heel) bone is jammed posterior it causes a lot of tension on the Achilles.
 This can cause tendonitis.

-The most basic remedy for tendonitis is to stop or reduce the activity that causes the pain and apply ice to reduce the inflammation.
+The most basic remedy for tendonitis is to stop or reduce the activity that causes pain and apply ice to reduce the inflammation.
 Compression or wrapping the joint as well as elevating can also reduce symptoms.

 Our medical team can also prescribe NSAIDs and administer steroid injections over the short-term with other modalities used for long-term relief.